junxit/us-congress-bills-117/bill.md

 - **(2)** by redesignating subsections (d), (e), (f), and (g) as subsections (e), (f), (g), and (i), respectively;
 - **(3)** in subsection (e), as so redesignated, by striking “with a motivating purpose of engaging in any illicit sexual conduct” and inserting “with intent to engage in any illicit sexual conduct”; and
 - **(4)** by inserting after subsection (g), as so redesignated, the following:
-  > - **(h)** *Definition of intent* As used in subsections (b) and (e), the term intent means that an individual has the intention to engage in illicit sexual conduct at the time of the travel.
-This intention need not be a primary, significant, dominant, or motivating purpose of the travel.
+  > - **(h)** *Rule of construction* As used in this section, the term intent shall be construed as any intention to engage in illicit sexual conduct at the time of the travel.

 ## § 4.
 Abuse under the guise of charity